 The Hub Area covers a site of approximately 62,000 sq.m. with a total leasable and saleable GFA of approximately 100,000 sq.m. upon completion.
 The development of the Hub Area is divided into two phases.
 Hub 1 comprises office and commercial buildings which we intend to lease along the University Avenue leading to a plaza in front of the entrance of the stadium and the stadium itself.
 Construction of Hub 1 was completed in November 2006 and the occupancy rate was approximately 86% as of June 30, 2010.
-Hub 2 is currently under construction and expected to be completed by the end of 2010.
+Hub 2 was fully completed in December 2010.